AnirudhTiwari/NML-DIP/README.md

 6. The output of the algorithm can be something like this
 ```
 #########################################################################
+User provided no. of domains: 2 for pdb: 1ddz, Chain: A
 PDB: 1ddz, Chain: A
 Number of domains: 2
 Domain 1 :  142 - 392